-She’ll inject an anesthetic into the cervix to numb it, holding your cervix in place with a grasping instrument.
-She’ll then insert a small tube attached to either a hand-held syringe or a suction machine into your uterus, and clear out its contents.
+They’ll inject an anesthetic into the cervix to numb it, holding your cervix in place with a grasping instrument.
+They’ll then insert a small tube attached to either a hand-held syringe or a suction machine into your uterus, and clear out its contents.
 From start to finish, the procedure takes several minutes.

 Afterward, your doctor will check to make sure that the procedure was successful, and then let you rest for about 30 minutes under observation.